 - How do I ensure that I meet the requirements to complete my degree program?

-- Can my parents or guardians access my academic information?
+- Who can access my academic information?

 - Is residence right for me?